-Posted on behalf of The Bell Law Firm, PLLC on Mar 08, 2011 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Mar 08, 2011 in Nursing Home Injury or Death

 A recent study confirms the worst fears of nursing home residents and their loved ones: Across the nation, 92 percent of nursing homes have at least one person on staff with a criminal record.
 Industry experts and lawmakers responded to the findings with calls for tougher hiring standards for people who will be taking care of the most vulnerable among us.